Table of Contents

 - There are special puppy milk replacement formulas sold in stores.

-- You can make your own DIY puppy formula with just a few simple ingredients.
+- In a pinch, you can make your own DIY puppy formula with just a few simple ingredients.

-There are times when a mother is unable to nurse her pup; whether she isn’t lactating, isn’t present, or has (unfortunately) rejected the puppy, and those are the times when an alternative milk supply is necessary.
+There are times when a mother is unable to nurse her pup; whether she isn’t lactating, isn’t present, or has (unfortunately) rejected the puppy.
+Those are the times when an alternative milk supply is necessary.
 Luckily, there are options.

 Not All Milks Are Equal

 The most important consideration when giving milk to a puppy is this: don’t use pasteurized cow’s milk, especially the reduced fat variety.
 Giving a puppy regular cow’s milk from the grocery store can lead to sinus problems, diarrhea, or tummy aches.
-Instead, you’ll want to use commercial puppy milk replacement formula, full fat evaporated cow’s milk in a can, or make one yourself.
+Instead, you’ll want to use commercial puppy milk replacement formula or make one yourself.

 Another consideration to keep in mind when it comes to giving milk to a puppy is: never feed a puppy a cold or chilled formula.
 Puppies cannot regulate their body heat by themselves, and it is up to you to keep the ambient temperature warm for them.